 *Our team has tested the services mentioned in this article.
 We recommend them wholeheartedly because we like them and we think they are useful.
 For the sake of full transparency, we may receive a small commission if you click the link and make a purchase.
 Don’t worry, there is no extra cost to you.

 We also have a guide about how to meet Chinese conversation partners, both in China and in your home country!
-It gives some tips about where to find potential partners, plus how to make the most of your time together.
+It gives tips about where to find potential partners and how to make the most of your time together.

-An article on Chinese numbers wouldn’t quite be complete without a brief mention of the superstitions surrounding Chinese numbers.
+An article on Chinese numbers wouldn’t be complete without a brief mention of the superstitions surrounding them.
 It’s important for any beginner with an interest in Chinese culture to note that numbers carry a lot of symbolism.

-The number 8 is considered the luckiest number because it symbolizes wealth.
+The number 8 is considered the luckiest number in Chinese because it symbolizes wealth.
 It’s not uncommon for people to schedule important events like weddings or grand openings on the 8th of the month.
-Many other numbers carry positive symbolism, like 9 (jiu) which is a similar word to the Chinese “everlasting.”
-The number 2 is also considered positive because Chinese tradition believes that all good things come in pairs.
+Many other numbers carry positive symbolism, like 9 (jiu), a word similar to the Chinese “everlasting.”
+The number 2 is also considered a lucky number in Chinese because Chinese tradition believes that all good things come in pairs.
+These lucky Chinese numbers are good to know because they provide insight into Chinese culture.

 Unlucky Chinese numbers